quaquel/EMAworkbench/docs/source/ema_documentation/glossary.rst

      the lower bound to the upper bound.
 A parameter uncertainty  can be either real valued or discrete valued. categorical uncertainty
-      An uncertianty is categorical if there is not a range but a set of possibilities over wich one wants to sample. uncertainty space
+      An uncertainty is categorical if there is not a range but a set of possibilities over which one wants to sample. lookup uncertainty
+	  vensim specific extension to categorical uncertainty for handling lookups in various ways uncertainty space
       the space created by the set of uncertainties ensemble